DroidsOnRoids/swift-style-guide/README.markdown

 let widthString: NSString = width.stringValue        // NSString
 ```

-In Sprite Kit code, use `CGFloat` if it makes the code more succinct by avoiding too many conversions.
+Use `CGFloat` if it makes the code more succinct by avoiding too many conversions.

 ### Constants